 3 Expected output

 * Provide a detailed description of the expected output of the study.
 This should include a general indication of the organizational level or status of those who are expected to use and to benefit from the output.
-USA
+Outputs may include a set of actions, activity, work and work products specific to the work of the Study Question as well as including those undertaken pursuant to Programmes and Regional Initiatives that are relevant to the work of the question (e.g. documented best practices, guidelines, workshops, capacity building events, seminars, etc).
+More specifically, study outputs may promote gender equality and greater access by women to communications technologies and women’s access to employment, health and education.
+[USA]

 4 Timing

-* Indicate the required timing, noting that the urgency of the output will influence both the method used to carry out the study, and the depth and breadth of the study.USA
+* Indicate the required timing, noting that the urgency of the output will influence both the method used to carry out the study, and the depth and breadth of the study.
+Outputs and the work of a Question may be completed in less than the four-year study cycle.
+[USA]

 5 Proposers/sponsors